FixNation Landing Page

 Subtle progress bar

-Microinteraction giving visual cues of the current subpage.
+Microinteraction giving visual feedback signifying the current subpage.
 Star eyes for completion!

 Follow us on Instagram!

-Social media embeds so you can get to know FixNation's cat celebrities.
+Social media embeds so you can get to know FixNation's cat celebrities and their stories.

 Shipped on time